donnrri/CDKHelloWorld/README.md

 The repository has the following branches

 ##### Main.
-This branch contains to folders
+This branch contains two folders
 1. HelloWorld  containing  CDK project  code for the a public facing loadbalancer, ECS (Fargate) which runs a Docker container (nginx server serving an hello world html page).
 2. CICDHelloWorld containing  CDK project  code for a CICD piplline for delpoyment of CDK stacks.
 Note that an access key must be available from your AWS Secrets Manager Service and the key for this secret must be 'github-token' see CICDHelloWorld/lib/config.json